This Step: Get a Drivers License

 Get a Drivers License in Idaho

-You can apply for an Idaho drivers license when you turn 15 once you complete:
+You can apply for an Idaho drivers license when you turn 15 years old once you complete:

 - An approved driver training course